Justin Gulley

-Justin Gulley (born 15 January 1993) is a New Zealand professional footballer who currently plays as a defender for Team Wellington.
+Justin Gulley (born 15 January 1993) is a New Zealand professional footballer who currently plays as a defender for Wellington Olympic.

 Club career

 Wellington Phoenix

 On 4 October 2015, Gulley signed a senior contract with Wellington Phoenix.

 Wellington United

 On 10 May 2016, Wellington Phoenix released Gulley from his contract so he could gain gametime at Wellington United.

 Team Wellington

 After missing out on a new contract with Wellington Phoenix, Gulley signed again with Team Wellington.

 In September 2019, Gulley rejoin to Team Wellington.

 International career

 U-20

 Gulley played every game for the New Zealand national under-20 football team at the 2013 OFC U-20 Championship which they won, meaning they qualified to play at the 2013 FIFA U-20 World Cup in Turkey.

 Gulley made his World Cup debut in New Zealand in a 0–3 loss to Uzbekistan, coming on as a sub in the 69th minute.
 He got his first start in the next match again Uruguay before again coming off the bench in their last game against Croatia.